bkluczynski/blank_canvas/README.md

     $ bundle install
     $ bin/rails s

-Or just click the link below :
+Or just click the following link to see it running on Heroku :
  <a href="https://blank-canvas-application.herokuapp.com/">Blank Canvas</a>